piepdx/pie-cookbook/drafts/working-draft.md

 * In goals
 * In trying to over architect the experience
 * In over planning and under participating

+This is meant to be a little messy.

 ### There is no pause button